Hawker Food Recipes

 Preparation Time: 1 hour.
 Serves 2.

-Protip: One more ingredient we forgot to add to the recipe is… an ice-cold beer.
-Chill the beer in the fridge when you start prepping, and it’ll be perfect to pair with the savoury flavours of this dish by the time you’re done cooking.
+Protip: One more ingredient we should have added to the recipe is an ice-cold beer.
+Chill the beer in the fridge when you start prepping, and itll be perfect to pair with the savoury flavours of this dish by the time youre done cooking.

 Preparation Time: 30 minutes.
 Serves 4.